EU ministers approve €1.4bn Ukraine military aid using Russia assets

 EU foreign ministers also adopted new punitive measures to crack down on sanctions evasion and stop Russia from obtaining Western technology for making weapons.

-A further 69 individuals and 47 entities linked to the Russian invasion of Ukraine have been sanctioned with an asset freeze and a travel ban to the European Union.
+A further 69 individuals and 47 entities linked to the Russian invasion of Ukraine have been sanctioned with an asset freeze and a travel ban to the EU.

+EU sanctions also targeted organizations for providing services or goods used by the Russia military based in China, Turkey, and India.
+Goods that may be repurposed for military uses may not be sold to these sanctioned companies from the EU.

 The new salvo of sanctions target Russia's multi-billion dollar liquefied natural gas (LNG) sector for the first time.